next generation

 honorable awards

-More then 20 awards all over the world are implemented yet and more are following.
+More than 20 awards all over the world have been implemented so far and more

 qsl management